 See all our Covid-19 pages:

-Update on 30th March
+Update on 20th July

 This only applies to England.
 If you would like advice for other parts of the UK, please contact Sally Wearing at email@example.com.

-Risk Assessment for Outdoor Practices
+Risk Assessment for Practices

+You need to customise it to your team and venue; please start by reading these notes on How to use the Template Risk Assessments (PDF).
 If you use the template, please send any comments, criticisms or suggestions for improvements to Sally at firstname.lastname@example.org.
 She is always keen to get feedback.

 If you still have queries that the above doesn’t answer … please email email@example.com